Artaxiad dynasty: Decline

 Roman involvement in Asia Minor brought Tigranes' empire to an end.
-Tigranes had allied himself with Rome's great enemy Mithridates the Great, King of Pontus, and during the Third Mithridatic War, in 69 BC, a Roman army led by Lucullus invaded the Armenian empire and routed Tigranes outside Tigranocerta.
+Tigranes had allied himself with Rome's great enemy Mithridates VI, King of Pontus, and during the Third Mithridatic War, in 69 BC, a Roman army led by Lucullus invaded the Armenian empire and routed Tigranes outside Tigranocerta and Artaxata.
 In 66 BC, Lucullus' successor Pompey finally forced Tigranes to surrender.
 Pompey reduced Armenia to its former borders but allowed Tigranes to retain the throne as an ally of Rome.
 From now on, Armenia would become a buffer state between the two competing empires of the Romans and the Parthians.

 Tigranes' heir Artavasdes II maintained the alliance with Rome, giving helpful advice to the Roman general Marcus Licinius Crassus on his campaign against the Parthians – advice which went unheeded and led to Crassus' disastrous defeat at the Battle of Carrhae.
 When Mark Antony became ruler of Rome's eastern provinces, he began to suspect the loyalty of Artavasdes, who had married his sister to the heir to the Parthian throne.
 In 35 BC, Antony invaded Armenia and sent Artavasdes into captivity in Egypt, where he was later executed.
 Antony installed his own six-year-old son by Cleopatra, Alexander Helios, on the throne of Armenia.
 Artavasdes' son Artaxias II gained help from the Parthians, seized the throne back and massacred the Roman garrisons in Armenia, but after a reign of ten years he was murdered.
 The kingdom broke down into a civil war between pro-Roman and pro-Parthian parties until it decisively became a Roman protectorate under the emperor Augustus.
 The Artaxiad dynasty petered out in chaos and it was a considerable time before the Arsacid dynasty emerged as their undisputed successors.

-Artaxiad Kings of Armenia
+Artaxiad kings of Armenia

+Non-dynastic rulers are marked with italics.
 (Note: Some dates are approximate or doubtful).